lightdash/lightdash/docs/docs/get-started/exploring-data/sharing-insights.md

 As you explore your data in Lightdash, the URL contains a unique link to your work in progress.

-Copy and paste the url while you're exploring data and anybody with access to your Lightdash project can jump into an explore at exactly the same point you're at.
+Copy and paste the url while you're exploring data and anybody with access to your Lightdash project can jump into the Explore view at exactly the same point you're at.

 ![share chart link action](./assets/share_chart_link_action.png)